CIBC-Internal/python/Doc/library/os.rst

    be raised; on Unix, the directory entry is removed but the storage allocated to the file is not made available until the original file is no longer in use.

-   This function is identical to :func:`unlink`.
+   This function is semantically identical to :func:`unlink`.

-   Availability: Unix, Windows.

    .. versionadded:: 3.3
       The *dir_fd* argument.